divyansh-sharma/com.kong.connect/README.md

 ## Overview

 This API provides endpoints to:

-- List services with pagination, filtering, and sorting
+* List services with pagination, filtering, and sorting
-- Retrieve individual services with their versions
+* Retrieve individual services with their versions
-- Support for searching services by name or description
+* Support for searching services by name or description
+* Token-based authentication and role-based access control

 ## Architecture & Design Decisions

 ### Technology Stack

-- **Go 1.24**: Primary language for performance and simplicity
+* **Go 1.24**: Primary language for performance and simplicity
-- **Gorilla Mux**: HTTP router for clean URL patterns and middleware support
+* **Gorilla Mux**: HTTP router for clean URL patterns and middleware support
-- **SQLite**: Lightweight database perfect for this use case, easy to setup and deploy
+* **SQLite**: Lightweight database perfect for this use case, easy to setup and deploy
-- **Standard Library**: Minimal dependencies for better maintainability
+* **Standard Library**: Minimal dependencies for better maintainability

 ### Architecture Pattern

 The application follows a layered architecture:

 ```